dgerabagi/data-curation-environment/prompt.md

 # Artifact A92: DCE - vLLM Setup Guide
 # Date Created: C30
 # Author: AI Model & Curator
-# Updated on: C31 (Add Windows-specific instructions)
+# Updated on: C33 (Address uvloop incompatibility on Windows and suggest winloop)

 - **Key/Value for A0:**
 - **Description:** A step-by-step guide for setting up the vLLM inference server with an OpenAI-compatible API endpoint for use with the DCE.